rajpatel5/Mouse-vs-Cats/README.md

 # Mouse-vs-Cats
+This assignment was assigned by the 309 (Programming on the Web) course instructor at the University of Toronto.
-4 assignments displaying the various algorithms and concepts used in artificial intelligence.
+There are 4 assignments displaying the various algorithms and concepts used in artificial intelligence.
-The mouse has to get all the peices of cheese without being caught by the cats.
-Cats can be set to be various levels of smart, the smarter the cat, the harder to get the cheese.
+The mouse has to get all the pieces of cheese without being caught by the cats with a maze.
+Cats are manually set to various levels of smartness; the smarter the cat, the harder to get the cheese.

+**Note**: A4 does not have a visual representation of the mouse and cats moving nor the maze.

 ## Algorithms/Concepts used in each assignment